h33333333/xray/README.md

 ## Limitations

-- GZipped Tar image layers are not supported, which may cause issues for certain images
 - Opaque whiteouts are not handled properly
 - Some panes are missing the vertical/horizontal scroll feature, which may cause issues in certain contexts